AndresBena19/web-security/Detection Application's/README.md

 ## Run Process  ##

-Firt we need to run the setup.py, this gonna install all the libraries necesaro for the correct execution of the script
+Firt we need to run the setup.py , this gonna install all the libraries necesary for the correct execution of the script

 ```
 Python setup.py